henri-tremblay/henri.github.io/_posts/2017-08-02-data-visibility.md

 **Does it work:** Yes

+JMM says:

+    An unlock on a monitor happens-before every subsequent lock on that monitor.

-Two threads synchronizing on the **same** mutex are seeing the same thing **inside** the synchronized section.
+Which means two threads synchronizing on the **same** mutex are seeing the same thing **inside** the synchronized section.
 All words in bold are really important.

 For instance, not synchronizing on the same mutex means all bets are off.